AnaG0307/my-recipe-blog-a/README.md

 #### Remaining Bugs

 - When creating a recipe, after clicking the submit button the recipe saves and the pages redirects correctly but it takes a few seconds to do so.
+- When editing a recipe the text can be edited, however when attempting to change the image it is not updated.
+Haven't been able to fix the issue due to submitting time constraints.

 #### Validator Testing